 To avoid further mishaps I get a cystectomy, but the doctor thinks it's the bladder kind and removes my bladder, rerouting my urine to my sweat glands.
 The next day a doctor performing a drug test has to lick me and see if he gets high.
 I've been taking Adderall and the doctor gets stimulant psychosis and tries to do a zeroth trimester abortion by cutting out my womb.
 I take some DSL, a form of LSD that sends you back in time, and tell my 16-year-old self to never do drugs.
 Because I'm the first girl who's ever talked to him he asks me out.
 When I say no, he gets depressed and smokes crack, making my teeth fall out and a tramp stamp appear on my back.

-I knock the pipe from his hand with my muscles from prison and take some more DSL with orange juice, planning to visit myself before puberty.
+I knock the pipe from his hand with the strong arms I got in prison and take some more DSL with orange juice, planning to visit myself before puberty.
 But I forget that orange juice potentiates time-travel effects, sending me back to the dawn of time where I'm gored by a wooly mammoth.
 I think this would make a good anti-drug ad.
 If you want to use it let me know.

 I became an addict by borrowing my friend's car, which had a broken breathalyzer that let you drive only when intoxicated.
 To be a designated driver I had to drink beer, then do coke to cancel out the beer, then Quaaludes to take the edge off the coke, then PCP to stay awake on the Quaaludes, then more beer to drown out my friends, who'd be yelling at me to find my clothes and get off the roof because they wanted to go home.